PNC Field: Renovations/reconstruction and new structure

 At a public hearing on November 8, 2010, officials from Lackawanna County, Mandalay Baseball Properties and the Lackawanna County Multipurpose Stadium Authority discussed the potential sale of the SWB Yankees and possible renovation of PNC Field.
 The following day, the club announced plans to pursue a $40 million renovation to the stadium which would dramatically alter the layout of PNC Field.

-The $43.3 million renovation project would actually be a reconstruction of the stadium as it consisted of altering the layout of the stadium, thus it would receive a new structure.
-The reconstruction consisted of demolishing the upper deck, press box, and concourse while retaining the seating bowl and ticket office; the stadium would then get a new structure by receiving a new concourse, new press box, and luxury seating.
-The new structure would also make the stadium an all walk around ballpark.
+The $43.3 million renovation project was revealed to be a complete reconstruction of the stadium.
+The reconstruction consisted of demolishing the existing upper deck, press box, and concourse behind the playing field, while retaining the seating bowl and ticket office.
+The stadium would receive a new press box, luxury suites, and wrap-around concourse.

-The renovation officially began on April 27, 2012 beginning with the removal of seats in the stadium's upper deck.
+The renovation officially began on April 27, 2012, with the removal of seats in the stadium's upper deck.
 The architect of the renovation was EwingCole while the general contractor was Alvin H. Butz, Inc.

 The renovation/reconstruction of PNC Field was completed in time for opening day in 2013.

 It was the Yankees' alternate training site in 2020 when the COVID-19 pandemic forced the cancellation of the Minor League Baseball campaign and the abbreviation of the Major League Baseball season.